BananaSlugLabs/attiny-flex-peripheral/readme.md

 Bits        Field               Meaning
 --------------------------------------------------------------------------------
 0           Reserved
-1           Bus Error           Command was already in progress.
-Reset when the
+1           Bus Error           A command was already in progress.
+Reset when
-                                next command begins execution.
+                                the after active command completes & a new one is written.
 4:7         Command Status      Used to determine the results of an executed
                                 command.
                                 0: Success